Children in part-time employment

 Type of work

-Many kinds of work are prohibited to all children and include work in:
+Many kinds of work are prohibited to children.
+This includes work in:

 - factories and other industrial undertakings